al-hernandez/VehicleMaintenanceApp/README.md

 <h2>Description</h2>
 An android mobile application that provides users the ability to manage their vehicle's maintenance in a convenient and accessible manner.
-User's may store maintenance record information for each vehicle owned, see a chronological list of all maintenance services performed, and search for records by month.
+Users may store maintenance record information for each vehicle owned, see a chronological list of all maintenance services performed, and search for records by month.
+All information is stored in a relation SQLite database containing two tables.
 <br />